sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Oh Shit, Git!?!](https://ohshitgit.com/) : Cheat sheet to get yourself out of bad git situations
 - [The Odin Project](https://www.theodinproject.com/home) : The Odin Project provides a free open source coding curriculum that can be taken entirely online.
 - [Udemy](https://www.udemy.com/) : Whether you want to learn or to share what you know, you’ve come to the right place.
 As a global destination for online learning, we connect people through knowledge.
+- [SoloLearn](https://www.sololearn.com) : SoloLearn is a free coding app available on the iOS App Store, the Google Play Store, and desktop via a browser.
+This app is designed to teach many different programming languages and has courses for HTML, CSS, JavaScript, Java, C++, Python, SQL, and many more.
+- [GreatLearning](https://www.greatlearning.in/) : Online Courses, Professional Certificates, Degree & PG Programs.
+Free Courses also provided.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>